United States vehicle emission standards: State adoption of California Standards

-Revocation of waivers under the Trump administration
+Revocation of waivers under the first Trump administration

-Former President Donald Trump stated his concern about California's stricter emission standards and their impact on the costs of manufacturing on the automobile industry, though some political analysts asserted this also tied in with Trump's conservative ideology conflicting with California's more liberal stance.
+In his first term, US president Donald Trump stated his concern about California's stricter emission standards and their impact on the costs of manufacturing on the automobile industry, though some political analysts asserted this also tied in with Trump's conservative ideology conflicting with California's more liberal stance.
 Along with the Obama-era mileage goals, Trump had expressed his intent to revoke California's waivers early on in his presidency.

 Shortly after Ford, Volkswagen, Honda, and BMW announced their intentions to commit to the Obama-era mileage goals and California's emission standards across their fleets in July 2019, Trump announced his intention to rollback California's waivers.
-As part of Trump's Safer, Affordable, Fuel-Efficient (SAFE) program, the EPA and NHTSA proposed a new "One National Program Rule" that asserted that only the federal government may set emissions standards on September 19, 2019, as to have one consistent set of fuel emission and mileage standards across the country.
+As part of Trump's "Safer, Affordable, Fuel-Efficient" (SAFE) program, the EPA and NHTSA proposed a new "One National Program Rule" that asserted that only the federal government may set emissions standards on September 19, 2019, as to have one consistent set of fuel emission and mileage standards across the country.
 This rule would include revoking the last set of California waivers that the EPA had granted California in 2013 for its GHG and ZEV programs.
 California retained its ability to set emission standards that address ozone-formation under the rule.

 Subsequent to this rule, California led a collation of 23 states to sue the NHTSA in California v.
 Chao (Case 1:19-cv-02826) in the D.C.
 District Court in September 2019, asserting the agency, in setting the rule, violated the intent of the CAA.
 The same group of states also filed suit against the EPA once the EPA issued the revoking of the 2013 waiver in November 2019, in California v.
 Wheeler (Case 19-1239) in the United States Court of Appeals for the District of Columbia Circuit to challenge the EPA's revoking.
-Further, both Minnesota and New Mexico, plaintiffs in both cases, stated they would take steps to adapt California's standards in their states as a result.
+Both Minnesota and New Mexico, plaintiffs in both cases, stated they would take steps to adapt California's standards in their states as a result.

+Restoration of waivers under the Biden administration

 Following the election of Joe Biden as president, the EPA and NHTSA moved to reverse the 2019 rule in April 2021, thus returning to the previous status quo for California.
 Following the EPA granting California its latest request for exemption, seventeen states sued the EPA in May 2022, arguing that because of the impact of California emission standards on vehicle manufacturing, the EPA's actions violate the equal sovereignty granted to the states by the Constitution, since it gives California more power than other states in setting emissions regulations.